 Laparoscopic cholecystectomy represents definitive treatment for symptomatic patients.

 Complications such as cholecystitis, cholangitis, and pancreatitis develop in 0.1% to 0.3% of patients annually.

 Gallstones are the most common gastrointestinal disease that requires hospitalisation in developed countries.

-Cholelithiasis is the presence of solid concretions in the gallbladder.
+Cholelithiasis is the presence of solid concretions (stones) in the gallbladder.
 Gallstones form in the gallbladder but may exit into the bile ducts (choledocholithiasis).
-Symptoms ensue if a stone obstructs the cystic, bile, or pancreatic duct.
+Symptoms occur if a stone obstructs the cystic, bile, or pancreatic duct.